 Evaluating schools for children with SEN

 Before signing on the dotted line, check out inspection reports, school policies, school websites and any independent reviews such as those by The Good Schools Guide – do they reflect a positive approach to SEN?

 Once you’ve done the virtual work, arrange to visit schools, request a tour and ask to meet with the head and SENCo (special educational needs co-ordinator).
 If it's a mainstream school you need to discern whether they have a flexible and positive approach to SEN. Is support an integral part of school life?
 How is individual progress monitored?
 Is there a widespread celebration of achievement?
 Is the school generally geared up for diverse needs?

-Try to visit two or more schools so you can compare them and make the best choice possible.
+Try to visit several schools so you can compare them and make the best choice possible.
 Keep an eye on entry requirements and deadlines; rules and timings can and do change.
 Finally, remember to look beyond your child’s special needs to ensure their strengths, talents and interests will be well catered for too.